roma-p/tls/README.md

 `tls` is a replacement for `ls -l`.

-Aimed at technical directors, pipeline developers and technical people from the industry, who have to deal with directories full of sequences of render frames, image caches, versioned scene files.
+Aimed at technical directors, pipeline developers and technical people from the vfx / animation industry, who have to deal with directories full of sequences of render frames, image caches, versioned scene files.

 Plain `ls` buries you in sequences files. `tls` detects the sequence and collapses it into one line with a compact frame range.